tejaranganathpuligilla/Linear_Regression/README.md

 ```
 ![image](https://user-images.githubusercontent.com/82372055/118539367-f9c94400-b76c-11eb-9f40-b1c1d9e6ca22.png)

-### so we can see the users are spending more time on App so the the company must look after the contribution of spending more time on making website user friendly
+### so we can see the users are spending more time on App so the the company must look after the contribution of spending more time on making website user friendly to increase the users